Americans with Disabilities Act

 OverviewThe City of Southlake is committed to providing equal access for all residents and visitors by complying with the American with Disabilities Act of 1990 and other regulations that provide guidance for accessibility.
 The City of Southlake will not discriminate against qualified individuals based on disability in its services, programs, or activities.

-ADA CoordinatorIn accordance with Title II, of the Americans with Disabilities Act (ADA), the City of Southlake has designated an ADA Coordinator, Assistant City Manager Alison Ortowski, to oversee and coordinate the efforts of the City of Southlake to comply with title II.
+ADA CoordinatorIn accordance with Title II, of the Americans with Disabilities Act (ADA), the City of Southlake has designated an ADA Coordinator, Operations Manager, Customer Relations, Melody Andersen, to oversee and coordinate the efforts of the City of Southlake to comply with Title II.

 AccommodationsThe City of Southlake will generally, upon request, provide appropriate aids and services leading to effective communication and access for persons with disabilities so they can participate equally in City of Southlake programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments or other disabilities.